 Once you have met the local requirements, obtained a site approval from MnDOT and received a letter of determination from the FAA, construction may begin.
 When the airport has been constructed:

-* Submit an Application for New Landing Area with a
+* Submit an Application for New Landing Area - Interactive Form

 the appropriate annual license fee.